flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 show the first 3 modal shapes (which represent coupled fluid+bending modes).
 Each numerically obtained mode are also compared with the experimental results obtained by exciting the system in the frequencies of these specific modes.
-The tank is filling ratio is 75% for all following cases:
+The tank filling ratio is 75% for all following cases:

 1st mode: